petzval/btferret/README.md

 // Connect as a node client to the node 1 node server connect_node(1,CHANNEL_NODE,0); // NODE CLIENT connect to node 1 NODE SERVER

-// *** OR ***

-// CLASSIC CLIENT - node 2
-// Connect as a classic client to the node 1 classic server connect_node(1,CHANNEL_NEW,1);  // CLASSIC CLIENT connect to node 1 CLASSIC SERVER
-                                // Mesh Pis listen on channel 1

    // Ping node 1 server
 outbuf[0] = 'p';
 outbuf[1] = 10;           // end char expected by server